-Practice the following five exercises on a weekly or bi-weekly basis and get rid of that aching back.
+Use proper form to practice the following five back pain exercises on a weekly or bi-weekly basis and get rid of that aching back.

-B) Inhale arms to the sky, exhale and slowly roll up into a “C” curve reaching for your toes.
-(Think about threading your belly button to your spine, and activate your transverse abdominus.)
+- Inhale arms to the sky, exhale and slowly roll up into a “C” curve reaching for your toes.
+(Think about threading your belly button to your spine to activate your transverse abdominus.)